bobmatyas/fcc-request-header-parser/README.md

 # API Project: Request Header Parser Microservice for freeCodeCamp

-This is my solution to as part of the freeCodeCamp APIs and Microservices curriculum.
+This is a simple Node and Express app that parses a request header and returns information.

 A live version is online at: